 Story: Marriage and partnering

 In the 19th century marriage was seen as the foundation of society, with each partner’s role set by law and custom.
 In the 2000s many couples choose instead to live together without being married, or they can have a civil union.
-Nevertheless, marriage and weddings remain important in the lives of many.
+Nevertheless, marriage and weddings remain important to many, and in 2013 same-sex marriage became legal.

 Full story by Megan Cook